NREL/EnergyPlus/doc/src/docs/EngineeringReference/05-Climate.md

 <div>\[BeamSolarRad*{\tau ^{beam}}(SurfNum)\sum\limits_{i = 1}^{{N_{extwin}}} {TB{m_i}*Aoverla{p_i}(SurfNum)*CosIn{c_i}{\rm{    [W}}]} \]</div>

-where <div img="image665.txt">\({\tau ^{beam}}(SurfNum)\)</div>is the beam-to-beam transmittance of the interior window at the angle of incidence of beam solar from the exterior window on the interior window.
+where <span>${\tau ^{beam}}(SurfNum)$</span>is the beam-to-beam transmittance of the interior window at the angle of incidence of beam solar from the exterior window on the interior window.
 The program does not track where this radiation falls in the adjacent zone: it is counted as diffuse radiation in that zone.
 Therefore,

 <div>\[QS(ZoneNum) \to QS(ZoneNum) + [{\rm{beam solar from adjacent zones]}}*VMULT(ZoneNum)\]</div>